Active Living & Social Connections

 Physical Activities

-• Incorporate daily exercise routines, such as yoga, exercise classes, music-based activities, dance, or walking with friends.
+- Incorporate daily exercise into your routine, such as yoga, exercise classes, Pilates, music-based activities, dance, Tai Chi or Qi Gong, or walking with friends.

 Social Connections